 Amrita Basu (Section 01)

-Limited to 18 students.
 Not open to first-year students.
-Fall semester.
+Spring semester.
 Professor Basu.

 If Overenrolled: Priority will be given to SWAGS and Political Science majors.